Votes at 16: UK Youth Parliament debate (2009–present)

 Since 2009, the UK Youth Parliament (UKYP) has held an annual debate at the Houses of Parliament led by the Speaker of the House of Commons.
 Members of Youth Parliament debate five issues chosen by ‘Make Your Mark’, a ballot of young people from across the UK, and vote to decide which two issues should become the UKYP priority campaigns for the year ahead.

 Votes at 16 is a reoccurring issue that has been selected as one of the top five topics multiple times since 2011, the most recent being in 2018, with over 80,000 11–18-year-olds voting in favour of the campaign.

-Out of the five times Votes at 16 has been brought to debate, it has been chosen as a UKYP priority campaign a total of four times and is currently the lead UK wide campaign for 2019.
+Out of the five times Votes at 16 has been brought to debate, it has been chosen as a UKYP priority campaign a total of four times and was the lead UK-wide campaign for 2019.

-Scottish independence referendum (2014)
+Scottish independence referendum (2013)

-The Scottish National Party (SNP), who are currently in government in Scotland, have officially called for the voting age to be lowered to 16 and lowered the voting age to 16 for the referendum on Scottish Independence.
+The Scottish National Party (SNP), called for the voting age to be lowered to 16 and lowered the voting age to 16 for the referendum on Scottish Independence through the Scottish Independence Referendum (Franchise) Act 2013.

 However, when the SNP put forward a motion in the Scottish Parliament for a second independence referendum on the 28 March 2017, the party omitted the right for 16 and 17 year-olds to be able to vote in it.
 This led to the Scottish Greens putting forward an amendment to the proposal to allow those age 16 and 17 to be able to vote in a second Scottish independence referendum.
 The proposal for a second independence referendum, along with the amendment to lower the voting age for it, was passed by the majority of MSPs in the Scottish Parliament.

-Voting age lowered to 16 for Scottish elections (2015)
+Voting age lowered to 16 for all Scottish elections (2015)

-In 2015 the voting age for Scottish local elections and Scottish Parliament elections was reduced to 16 after a bill was passed unanimously in the Scottish Parliament.
+In 2015 the voting age for Scottish local elections and Scottish Parliament elections was reduced to 16 after the Scottish Elections (Reduction of Voting Age) Act 2015 was passed unanimously in the Scottish Parliament.
 This was in place for the first time at the 2016 Scottish Parliament election.